Luxury Drug & Alcohol Rehab

-Recovery Happens in Cycles
+Recovery Happens at Cycles of Change Recovery

 Critical to this vision of helping individuals recover is understanding the cycles that this path can take.
 Recovery cannot happen if we continue all the same habits and patterns that led to the addiction in the first place.
 Instead, we must begin to develop new habits, must begin with gradual changes.
 Each of these changes will reinforce the others.
 The change will happen in cycles as we start building new ways of seeing the world and handling the difficulties in life.

 Cycles of Change Recovery near Lancaster, California offers various programs to help you reach freedom from addiction.
 Remember, everyone’s path is different, so it is crucial to understand the options to know the best approach for you or a loved one.
 Among the programs we offer are the following:

 We understand that choosing a drug or alcohol rehab can be a daunting task.
 During the process, you will have many questions about the treatment program, our staff, what to expect during drug or alcohol detox, and many more.
 Here are some of the most frequently asked questions that could help make a better-informed decision.

 Yes.
 More than 90% of our rehabilitation clients use their medical insurance to cover the treatment cost – both in-network and out-of-network.
 We accept most major insurance plans, including Cigna, Aetna, Blue Cross/Blue Shield, United Healthcare (UHC), and many others.

 For both in-network and out-of-network health insurance, our standard process is: